 - Bring a large saucepan of water to a boil for the noodles.

 - While the water comes to a bowl, prep the scallions and garlic. a.
 Scallions: Trim the roots and any bruised tops.
 Slice the scallions thinly on a bias.
-Add to a bowl of cold water and soak for ~10 minutes or until done prepping.
-Drain the scallions and pat dry. b.
+Add to a bowl of cold water and soak for ~10 minutes or until done prepping (this mellows out the raw onion taste).
+Drain scallions and pat dry. b.
 Garlic: Grate the garlic, finely mince, or use a garlic press.
 Add garlic to a small bowl.

 - Cook the noodles according to the package instructions.
 Drain, then rinse under cold water to bring to room temp.
 Transfer the noodles to a large bowl.